 Timelines: Expect 4โ12 weeks from deposit to delivery for most custom log furniture.
 Bed frames and dining tables are typically 6โ8 weeks.
 Larger projects (full bedroom set, custom built-ins) run 10โ16 weeks.
 Summer is the busy season โ if you need furniture for the May long weekend, order in February.

 Ask for photos during the build.
 Good makers send these unprompted โ a shot of your selected logs, the frame coming together, the finish going on.
 If you haven't heard anything in three weeks, check in.
 Silence isn't normal.
+If the lead time starts slipping and you are not sure whether to keep waiting or escalate, run it through our custom-order delay and dispute timeline checker.
+Once the piece arrives, use our seasonal movement and warranty timing guide so you don't drift past the useful reporting window.

 Before the maker ships or delivers, you should see photos of the completed piece from multiple angles.
 Approve it before paying the balance.
 Once a finished piece ships, you own it โ returning custom furniture is extremely rare and usually not offered.